-Typically a member who has lost interest will stop paying his dues.
+Typically, a member who has lost interest will stop paying his dues.
 The Financial Secretary will be the first one to know this.
 The Financial Secretary must alert the Grand Knight of all those who have not paid their dues.
 After the second notice is sent to the member, the Retention Committee should be informed of this.
-One of the Retention Committee members must make personal contact with the member to see what the problem is.
+One of the Retention Committee members must make personal contact with the member to understand what is going on.